inaccel/helm/charts/fpga-cloud/README.md

 $ helm uninstall my-fpga-cloud
 ```

-The command removes all the Kubernetes components associated with the chart and
+The command removes all the Harvester components associated with the chart and
 deletes the release.

 ## Parameters